-A mock situation will be presented to participants that they have to enact.
+A mock exercise situation will be presented to participants, and they have to enact the entire situation.
 The exercise is shared below.
-This mock exercise will be followed by a debriefing session.
+The mock exercise will be followed by a debriefing session.

-Exercise (1 hour 15 minutes) (Note: 15 minutes is allocated for forming groups and giving instructions.
+• Exercise (1 hour 15 minutes) (Note: 15 minutes is allocated for forming groups and giving instructions.
 One hour is allocated for the main exercise)

-Like in the case for the first two groups of stakeholders, the participants will be divided into three groups.
+Like in the case for the first three group of stakeholders, the participants will be divided into three groups.
 Two groups will be given a mock situation of a fire in their hospital and the third group will be the observer.
 The first two groups will be given half an hour each to complete the exercise.
 They will simulate a disaster response situation using the SOP provided to them.
 One group (Group A) will be given a poorly designed SOP and the other group (Group B) will be given a clearly drafted SOP.
 The detailed objective of this exercise, method and activity plan is shared in Annex 3 along with the poorly drafted and clearly drafted SOPs.

-Debriefing (45 minutes)
+• Debriefing (45 minutes)

-The group exercises and their outcomes will be discussed.
-Through the discussions, participants will reflect on the relevance of SOPs for DM in hospital settings.
-The observer group will be asked to give feedback on how the other groups could have done better and also share their opinion about which group performed more efficiently.
-Thereafter, the trainer will refer to the documentary on disasters shown in Session 2 to inform participants about the different types of hazards and disaster situations a hospital should be prepared for.
+The group exercises done by the two groups of participants and their outcomes will be discussed.
+Over the course of the discussion sessions, participants will reflect on the relevance of SOPs for DM in a hospital setting.
+The observer group will be asked to give feedback on how the other groups could have done better and also share their opinion about which group performed more swiftly.
+Thereafter, the trainer will refer to the documentary on disasters shown in Session 2 to remind the participants about the different types of hazards and disaster situations a hospital should be prepared for.
 The hospital needs to be prepared to face every disaster situation, and SOPs can facilitate timely, quick and well-planned interventions.